Williams Racing: Renault Clio Williams

 The Williams name and logo were used on the Renault Clio Williams, a limited sports model of the production supermini, which was Formula One's safety car at the 1996 Argentine Grand Prix.

 However, no input was provided by Williams into the development of the car.

 Porsche 911 GT3R Hybrid

-Through subsidiary Williams Hybrid Power, the company developed and supplied a flywheel-based kinetic-energy storage system which was in use on a Porsche 911 GT3 R car in various GT racing series.
+In 2010, through subsidiary Williams Hybrid Power, the company developed and supplied a flywheel-based kinetic-energy storage system for a variant of the Porsche 911 GT3 R, entered in various GT racing series.
 The car achieved its first victory on 28 May 2011 at the 4th round of the VLN Endurance Racing Championship held at the Nürburgring.